reasonml/reasonml.github.io/docs/record.md

 - fixed in field names and types
 - very fast
 - a bit more rigidly typed
-- compiles to a JavaScript object still
+- still compiled to JavaScript objects

-Because record compiles to a straightforward JS object, you can directly model incoming JS objects as Reason records, **no conversion functions needed**.
+Because a record compiles to a straightforward JS object, you can directly model incoming JS objects as Reason records, **no conversion functions needed**.
 This is extremely convenient when interoperating with existing JS libraries, since most of them use objects in their APIs and you wouldn't need to wrap those with a layer of Reason APIs.

 ## Usage